ujay-zheng/SpMM/cuSPARSE/README.md

 ### Docker

-We highly recommend you use Docker(Nvidia Docker) to build and run the project,after cloning this repo and enter the directory,run
+We highly recommend you use Docker(Nvidia Docker) to build and run this repo,after cloning this repo and enter the directory,run

 ```
 docker build . -t cusparse-block